Earn enough points for your next reward night by earning the sign-up bonus for an IHG card.

 Chase currently offers two different cards for users looking to rack up IHG points – the IHG Rewards Club Premier Credit Card and the IHG Rewards Club Traveler Credit Card.
 Whether you prefer a card without an annual fee or are willing to pay a bit more for extra perks, you can earn great rewards toward IHG hotel stays.

-The IHG Premier card is currently offering an 80,000-point sign-up bonus for cardholders who spend $2,000 in the first three months and the IHG Traveler a 60,000-point bonus for cardholders who spend $2,000 in the first three months.
-While IHG points are worth less than the average rewards point, both of these bonuses are still worth enough for a free night award at IHG’s highest-tiered properties.
+The IHG Premier card is currently offering a 140,000-point sign-up bonus for cardholders who spend $3,000 in the first three months and the IHG Traveler a 60,000-point bonus for cardholders who spend $2,000 in the first three months.
+While IHG points are worth less than the average rewards point, both of these bonuses are still worth enough for a reward night at IHG’s highest-tiered properties.

 Which IHG Rewards card is worth more in the first year?